Satin Audio Zeus Review featured image

 Accessories

-You are also provided with the same black sheepskin finished leather round carry case from the Athena that exudes a beautifully assuring leathery smell.
+You are also provided with the same black sheepskin-finished leather round carry case from the Athena that exudes a beautifully assuring leathery smell.
 Unlike the Athena, the smaller Zeus form factor means it is dead easy to fit inside the carry case with plenty of room to spare for monitors.

 Satin Audio Zeus

-Satin Audio has also thrown in a smaller silk pouch which they include with the likes of the Medusa.
-This will provide a more svelte alternative should the leather case prove to be a bit on the large side for day to day use.
+This will provide a more suitable alternative should the leather case prove to be a bit on the large side for day-to-day use.
 It offers zero protection though so ‘user beware’ if you are stuffing acrylic monitors in there also.

 Aside from that, you get some warranty and product information cards and stickers as well as a small silica container to prevent humidity damage.